Other people’s words about … wildflowers

 by Olivia Laing

 I have quoted from Olivia Laing before, I know.
-Still, one day a week or so ago as I wandered through the scrub, I couldn’t help thinking again of To the River.
+Still, one day a week or so ago as I went for a bushwalk, I couldn’t help thinking again of To the River.
 In particular, my thoughts kept returning to the passage I’ve quoted above.
 We’ve had an extraordinarily wet, windy spring here in South Australia this year — a spring that’s left me craving our usual harsh, dry, crackling heat.
 But the ‘up’ side to the lower temperatures and higher rainfall has been the abundance of wildflowers.

-That day, as I strolled along the path in the scrub, it felt to me as though I was walking on a carpet of flowers.
-Whistlers burbled in the trees above me — I spied both golden whistlers and rufous whistlers — and wattlebirds clucked, and magpies warbled, and I am sure I heard the call of a curlew or a godwit, though I really don’t know whether that’s possible in my part of the world, or — if it is — whether a curlew or a godwit would frequent the scrub-side of the dunes.
+That day, as I strolled along the path, it felt to me as though I was walking on a carpet of flowers.
+Whistlers burbled in the trees above me — I spied both golden whistlers and rufous whistlers — and wattlebirds clucked, and magpies warbled, and I am sure I heard the call of a curlew or a godwit, though I really don’t know whether that’s possible in the part of the world through which I was walking.

 Meanwhile, the rug of flowers went on spreading out before me.